Collider phenomenology of a unified leptoquark model: Collider phenomenology

-We now turn to the next component of $\Phi$ which can be potentially light, namely the doublet of charged and neutral scalar gluons.
-In the following we will consider the complex field $G^0$ even though it is split into its scalar and pseudoscalar component.
-However, this splitting is at most of $O($GeV$)$ and thus can be neglected for the discussion here.
+We now turn to the next component of $\Phi$ which can be potentially light, namely, the doublet of charged and neutral scalar gluons.
+In what follows we will neglect the splitting of $G^0$ into its scalar and pseudoscalar component since it is at most of $O(\mathrm{GeV})$.
 The scalar gluon interactions arising from $Y_4$ generally read

 where the relevant Yukawa matrix satisfies